privatenumber/rollup-plugin-htmlvue/README.md

 Import HTML-snippets and SVGs as Vue components.

 ### Features
-- 🔥 **Not coupled to Vue compiler** Comiles the HTML to a Vue.js SFC for the [Vue plugin](https://github.com/vuejs/rollup-plugin-vue) to handle compilation
+- 🔥 **Works with Vue 2 & 3** Comiles the HTML to a Vue.js SFC for the [Vue plugin](https://github.com/vuejs/rollup-plugin-vue) to handle compilation
 - 💫 **Versatile** Supports any XML-parseable markup

 ## 🙋 Why?